criteo/eslint-plugin-criteo/README.md

 It can be tricky to pin down the source of an error when using the @Selector() decorator.
 While this rule can't make sure you put all the parameters in the right order, it does avoid the most obvious mistakes.

+### no-todo-without-ticket

+_Ensure that comments with TODO specify a JIRA ticket in which the work will be completed._

+Why?

+Commits with TODO comments indicating that a portion of functionality has yet to be implemented are easy to overlook later on.
+This rule encourages all outstanding work to be tracked by an external ticket as well as in code comments.

 ## External rules

 In addition to the rules defined above, we have chosen some rules from external libraries which we activate by default.